vseib/deep-learning-nano-degree/02_neural_networks/2-5_project_1_predicting_bike_sharing_patterns/README.md

 ![alt text](img/train_val_plot_orig.png "Plot of training and validation loss")

-After closing this window you also see a plot of the original data and the pridiction made by the trained model:
+After closing this window you also see a plot of the original data and the prediction made by the trained model:

 ![alt text](img/compare_testdata_orig.png "Predicted data vs. real data")